Choosing a path

 3. Configure one or more sink(s)

 This is an advanced way to create a new pipeline.
-Instead of using the guided CLI experience (see above), you create the pipeline definition on your own.
-Run goldsky pipeline create <your-pipeline-name> --definition-path ./pipeline.yaml in your terminal to create a pipeline.
+Instead of using the guided CLI experience (see above), you create the pipeline configuration on your own.

-A pipeline definition is a YAML structure with the following top-level properties:
+A pipeline configuration is a YAML structure with the following top-level properties:

 Click through here for the full reference documentation on Mirror pipeline configuration files, or to the source and sink-specific documentation.
 Note that to create a pipeline from definition, you need to have a database secret already configured on your Goldsky project.